This list is partially annotated, and has links to the full text.

 What are the phylogenetic affinities of the African passerine Anomalospiza imberbis?
 This bird has been variously considered a canary, finch, and weaver since it was described.
 Evidence based on skeletal features, feathers and their tracts, musculature, and song and other behavior agree with molecular evidence that this species is a highly derived African finch in family Viduidae.

-Lahti, D. C. 2003.
+PDF *Lahti, David C. 2003.
 Parting with illusions in evolutionary ethics.
-Biology and Philosophy 18:639-651.
+Biology & Philosophy 18:639-651.

 What does recent work in the biology of species invasions predict about the village weaverbird, a harmful agricultural pest native to Africa?
 Several reviews have identified traits that correlate with the probability of establishment and spread of a bird population in a new habitat.
 I incorporate these traits into a case study of the village weaverbird (Ploceus cucullatus) and find them to be consistent with a high probability of introduction and invasion success in this species.

-Lahti, D. C. and A. R. Lahti.
+PDF *Lahti, David C. & April R. Lahti.
 2002.
 How precise is egg discrimination in weaverbirds?
 Animal Behaviour 63:1135-1142.

 Are the variable eggs and egg rejection behavior of the village weaver Ploceus cucullatus adaptations that aid in the direction of parental care?
 Experiments on nests in The Gambia demonstrate that several traits relating to egg appearance and egg rejection behavior function in the avoidance of brood parasitism (other birds’ eggs laid in the nest), as suggested earlier based on captive birds.
 Moreover, the village weaver is remarkably refined in its ability to tell subtle differences in color, and rejects eggs in proportion to the difference between her own eggs and a foreign egg in color and spotting pattern (including the density, size, and aggregation of spots), with color being more important than spotting.

-Lahti, D. C. 2001.
+PDF *Lahti, David C. 2001.
 The ‘edge effect on nest predation’ hypothesis after 20 years.
 Biological Conservation 99:365-374.

 Does predation on avian nests increase near habitat edges?
 A review of 56 studies shows that the edge effect on nest predation is not as common as is usually assumed, although its existence is favored under certain predator regimes and in highly fragmented landscapes.